 Watch our SpartaCat video tutorial for a search demonstration.

 Reference books such as encyclopedias, dictionaries, handbooks, and guides are excellent for background information about your topic.
 They could include overviews, histories, people, events, statistics, and basic facts.
 Some cover a large variety of subjects while others just focus on topics within a specific subject area.

 Reference books that may be useful for your research are not always easy to identify by searching SpartaCat since they contain information about many different topics and ideas within a subject or discipline.

 Instead, you may find it's useful to browse the reference collections at each library by looking in the subjects that your topic falls within.
 If you find a book in the Stacks or Circulating collections, look in Reference in that same call number area to see if there is a reference book that may have information about your topic.

 If you find a reference book or series that looks promising, check the table of contents, listing of entries, or index (which might be an entire book on its own) to find the exact volumes or pages of the section on your topic.

 The library also has databases with online reference information.
 See the Articles in Library Databases tab for more.

-Our Library to Go and Library to Go PLUS service for students, faculty, and staff lets you request items from our physical collections for free UPS delivery or library pickup.
-Portions of library materials may be scanned for email delivery or our Digital Reserves system through Blackboard.
+Our Library to Go service for students, faculty, and staff lets you request items from our physical collections for free UPS delivery or library pickup.
+Portions of library materials may be scanned for email delivery or access through our Digital Reserves in Blackboard.